amarpan/how-to-install-and-configure-zshell/README.md

     d.
 Press `:wq` to save and quit.

-4. Reload the command line:
+4. Reload the command line for the changes to take effect:
 ```
 source ~/.zshrc
 ```